Epilogue : the near future

 Mr. Ascherson might justly remain unhappy with this historic declaration of the Commons of England.
 And few who try to pay attention may want to think that the toxic shouting matches in the 21st century Commons of Canada too often on TV have any supreme power anywhere.

 It is in any case the first verse of the Rump Parliament declaration of 4 January 1649 that matters : “the people are, under God, the original of all just power.”
-(Note as well that the preamble to the present 1950 Westminster parliamentary Constitution of India also begins with : “We the People of India, having solemnly resolved to constitute India … ”) And that now means the decisive supreme power in Canada’s Constitution similar in principle to that of the United Kingdom belongs to all the Canadian citizens, who vote to choose the Members of Parliament in regular if still not altogether predictable elections.
+(Note as well that the preamble to the present 1950 Westminster parliamentary Constitution of India also begins with : “We the People of India, having solemnly resolved to constitute India … ”) And that now means the decisive supreme power in Canada’s Constitution similar in principle to that of the United Kingdom belongs to all the Canadian citizens, who vote to choose the Members of Parliament in regular if not always predictable elections.

 (And, it is worth quietly underlining, the Canadian citizens who also vote to choose policy options offered in three federal referendums so far — in 1898, 1942, and 1992.
 So Elections Canada today publishes an online table called “Voter Turnout at Federal Elections and Referendums.”
 The lowest in a Canadian federal election over the period 1867–2021 has been 58.8% of all eligible voters in 2008, and the highest 79.4% in 1958.)